EylonT/eks-wordpress/README.md

 * Run the command: aws eks update-kubeconfig --region *region-code* --name *cluster-name* (It will allow your machine to connect to the EKS control plane).

-* Use terraform state show aws_iam_policy.worker_policy_efs or use the aws console/cli and copy the policy arn.

 * Use eksctl to create iamserviceaccount for EFS.

 export cluster_name=cluster-eks-lab